RedisMadani/Pinterest/README.md

 - iOS 11.0 or higher

 ## Contributions
-Contributions to WaterfallView are always welcome!
+Contributions to Pinterest are always welcome!
 If you have any ideas for improvements, bug fixes, or general feedback, please submit a pull request or open an issue on the GitHub repository.

 ## License
 This project is licensed under the MIT License.
 Feel free to use it for personal or commercial purposes.